 Saliva is important for our mouth as it supports the process of remineralization which is responsible for fighting off cavities naturally.
 Using mouthwash can disrupt that natural process and causes your mouth to produce less amount of saliva.

 Unlike toothpaste which contains anionic compounds that kills bacteria after brushing your teeth, the high alcohol content of most mouthwash sold on the market contains cationic compounds which counteract the effects of the toothpaste.
 The reaction between these two compounds is what causes the dry mouth that you experience after brushing and using mouthwash.

 There are even some people who experienced pain as a result of the reaction between the two compounds.

 - Increases The Risk Of Oral Cancer

-> Mouthwash, especially those that contains high alcohol content is linked to oral cancer.
+Mouthwash, especially those that contain high alcohol content is linked to oral cancer.
 This is also why it’s recommended that you only use mouthwash that is alcohol-free.

-> - Contradicts The Effects Of Brushing Your Teeth
+- Contradicts The Effects Of Brushing Your Teeth

-> Mouthwash contains ingredients that counteracts the effect of toothpaste.
+Mouthwash contains ingredients that counteract the effect of toothpaste.
 That means, brushing your teeth is useless if you are just going to use mouthwash right after.

-> The Content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
+The Content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.